LiamS-H/card-confluence2.0/README.md

 Add command description to highlight

+Add linting
+ - fields like order can only appear on base level

 Add settings between search box and cards
  - scroll to top button
  - loading bar display on how many cards